oleg-cherednik/reflection-utils/README.md

 <details><summary>details</summary>
 <p>

-In case of `filed` with given name is not exist in the given class, then parent class will be used to find the `field` etc.
+In case of `filed` with a given name is not exist in the given class, then the parent class will be used to find the `field` etc.

-#### Get value of the non static field
+#### Get the value of the non-static field

 ```java
 Field field = person.getClass().getDeclaredField("name");